billkarsh/SpikeGLX/Markdown/UserManual.md

 event (NOT YET IMPLEMENTED).
 Bit #6 is the sync waveform, the other bits are error flags.
 Each probe is its own stream.

-An Nidq device (NI 6133 or 6366) can be used to record auxiliary, usually non-neural, experiment signals.
-These devices typically offer 8 analog and 8 digital channels.
+An Nidq device (M, X or S-series, a.k.a.
+62xx, 63xx, 61xx) can be used to record auxiliary, usually non-neural, experiment signals.
+These devices offer several analog and digital channels.
 You can actually use two such devices if needed.

 The Whisper system is a 32X multiplexer add-on that plugs into an NI device, giving you 256 input channels.
+Whisper requires S-series devices (61xx).

 #### Stream Length